jcaip/jcaip.github.io/_posts/2017-05-27-Computation-Medical-Imaging.md

 Using **forward projection** at different angles gives us different profiles of the image, which we use to construct the image using **backprojection**.

 We can filter each attenuation profile to get back a cleaner image using fourier transforms.

+**CT Angiogram** - combines CT scan with an injection of contrast media to see blood vessels.

+**Digital Subtraction Angiogram** - compares the difference of two images of a region of the body.

+## MRI
+composed of a magnet, RF coil, and gradient coil

+Uses Nuclear Magnetic Resonance to generate images.
+Protons have their own particle spin, which creates a small magnetic field.